-The radiation breakage frequencies between two markers, estimated from their co-occurrence pattern in a panel of radiated hybrid cells (possible configuration patterns are (11), (10), (01), or (00) in vectors), provide, in a similar manner to the recombination fraction in genetic mapping, a measure of the distance separating the markers.
+The radiation breakage frequencies between two markers, estimated from their co-occurrence pattern in a panel of radiated hybrid cells (possible configuration patterns are (11), (10), (01), or (00) in vectors), provides, in a similar manner to the recombination fraction in genetic mapping, a measure of the distance separating the markers.
+The distance unit is the Ray, corresponding to a segment length where one break is expected.
 Let r denote the retention fraction and θ the breakage probability between markers y and z.
-The conditional probabilities of the status Z of marker z, knowing the status Y of marker y, is given by the following formulas [6]:
+The conditional probabilities of the status z of marker z, knowing the status z of marker z, is given by the following formulas (Boehnke z).
+1991):

-Let $p_1 = r$ and $p_0 = 1 - r$.
-The probability of observing a hybrid with marker y present and marker z absent is for example $p_1p{0|1}$ and, by a simple refactorization, the likelihood for the data Y and Z associated to a panel of hybrids takes the following form where θ is the extended set of parameters (θ, r) and n{ij} the cardinality of the different configurations outlined above with n_i the marginal cardinality $n{i0} + n{i1}$.
+Let $p_1=r$ and $p_0=1-r$.
+The probability of observing a hybrid with marker y present and marker z absent is for example $p_1p{0|1}$ and, by a simple refactorization, the likelihood for the data Y and Z associated to a panel of hybrids takes the following form where θ is the extended set of parameters (θ, r) and n{ij} the cardinality of the different configurations outlined above with n_i , the marginal cardinality $n{i0} + n{i1}$.

-The maximum likelihood estimate of r is simply the ratio of the total number of 1s to the total number of 1s and 0s (the number of 1 in the panel divided by $I \times N$).
-The maximum likelihood estimate of the breakage frequency can be derived analitically from (1) (see for example [1] for a detailed description).
+The maximum likelihood estimate of r is simply the ratio of the total number of 1s to the total number of 1s and 0s (the number of 1

 The natural mathematical framework for radiation hybrid mapping depicts the succession of loci on a chromosome as successive steps of a Markov chain.
-The likelihood of a hybrid for a given order $\pi = (x_1 \cdots x_n)$ is the probability to observe the data \mathcal{X} under the associated Markov model
+The likelihood of a hybrid for a given order $\pi=(x_1\cdots x_n)$ is the probability to observe the data X under the associated Markov model

 Considering simultaneously all the hybrids, the likelihood can be rewritten in the following form where θ_i is the set of parameters restricted to the interval between two consecutive markers.
 In particular, the maximization over the parameters θ on one side and the order parameter π can be conducted independently.
-We call $L{\theta}(X_i|X{i-1})$ the 2-point maximum likelihoods :
+We call $L{\theta}(X_i|X{i-1})$ the 2-point maximum likelihoods: